atimush/python/flow_replicator/README.md

 ### IMPORTANT:
 * Has not been tested with Python 3.
 * The script is a Linux Daemon.
-The service controls via SysV or Systemd have not been implemented.
+The service controls via SysV or Systemd has not been implemented.